Feather meal: Plant fertilizer

 Feather meal contains a large amount of nitrogen (15%) and sulfur (2.4%).
 It is rich in plant micronutrients such as iron and zinc.
 Being neither synthetic or petroleum-based, it is considered an organic fertilizer.

 Native (non-hydrolyzed) feather meal is a semi slow-release fertilizer.
 The nitrogen is slowly released through decomposition by soil microbes.
 It is not water-soluble and hence does not make a good liquid fertilizer.
 When adding it to a garden as a nitrogen source, it must be blended into the soil to start the decomposition to make the nitrogenous compounds available to the plants.

 Hydrolyzed feather meal releases nitrogen quickly.

 Being high-nitrogen fertilizers, both types of feather meal are useful for increasing the growth of green leaves.
 Both are also good for encouraging the growth of microbes, improving soil structure, and activating the composting process.

 Issues

 Some countries allow or allowed the addition of organoarsenic drugs such as roxarsone (a coccidiostat) to chicken feed.
 A 2012 study found that the use of feather meal may contribute to inorganic arsenic exposure in humans.
 It examined feathers from the US and China, which both allowed the use of roxarsone at the time.
 The US banned its use in 2013.
 A 2021 Chinese study found significantly elevated levels of arsenic in soil around chicken farms, though still at an amount with negligible risks for human health.

 Antibiotics and other drugs fed to chicken also end up in feathers.
 Some of these drugs are not broken down during rendering.
 The antibiotic residue is enough to cause statistically significant (p = 0.01) inhibition in the growth of non-resistant bacteria, while having no effect on resistant bacteria.
-Alarmingly, some US samples show traces of fluoroquinolone antibiotics, which were banned by the FDA for poultry use 7 years before the paper's publication.